AdaCore/learn/intro_to_ada.rst

 ``I++`` short form to increment, as there is in many languages.

-Something important to note: Trying to treat any value other than a boolean as a boolean condition will result in a compile time error.
+Something important to note: Trying to treat any value other than a Boolean as a Boolean condition will result in a compile time error.
 This is a result of Ada's static strong typing.

-.. gusthoff: as far as I know, "Boolean" should always be spelled with upper-case "B".

 Imperative language - If/Else
 -----------------------------